Elton John Supports Kevin Spacey During Actor's Sexual Assault Trial - ExBulletin

 Spacey dismissed allegations of fondling a man as pure fantasy and said he had shared consensual encounters with two others who later regretted it.
 He accepted the claims of a fourth man, saying he made an awkward pass during a night of heavy drinking, but he took issue with the characterization of the crotch.

+He’s more than a successful actor, he’s a movie star, but unlike every other movie star I’ve worked with, he doesn’t know it, Leonard said.
+Fame was never his goal.
+He loves and respects the job, and he loves and respects the people he works with.”

+Oral arguments are expected later in the week.
+Spacey is free on bail.

-John’s testimony came just over a week after he wrapped up his 50-year touring career with a show in Stockholm.
+John’s testimony came just over a week after wrapping up his 50-year touring career with a show in Stockholm.

 This is the second time the Rocket Man star and Furnish have appeared in a London court this year.
-The two also appeared at the hearings of their Phone hacking trial with Prince Harry against the publisher of the Daily Mail newspaper.
+The pair also appeared for hearings in March at the High Court in their phone hacking trial with Prince Harry against the publisher of the Daily Mail newspaper.

-The couple, the Duke of Sussex and actors Elizabeth Hurley and Sadie Frost are among a group of claimants who allege Associated Newspapers Ltd. violated their privacy by intercepting voicemails and using illegal methods to spy on them.

-A judge decides to dismiss the case after the publisher says the group waited too long to press charges.

 |